Ed O'Neill: 2009–2020: Modern Family

-From 2009 to 2020, O'Neill played the role of Jay Pritchett on the ABC sitcom Modern Family, a role that earned him three Primetime Emmy Award nominations—in 2011, 2012, and 2013.
 Since 2012, O'Neill has done voice-overs in TV advertisements for the over-the-counter form of Zyrtec, along with Walmart's store-branded mobile phone service Straight Talk.
 In 2016, O'Neill starred as Hank the Octopus in the Pixar animated film Finding Dory.
 According to O'Neill, he didn't realize at first that he had a starring role in the film.
 As his voice recording sessions continued and most of his interactions turned out to be with Dory, he began to suspect that Hank was a major character in the film.